-In their almost four-metre high video sculpture Jakob Ganslmeier and Ana Zibelnik examine this glorification of the “sculpted” male physique as well as its fascist undertones.
-The piece illustrates how the radical pursuit of physical perfection goes hand in hand with reactionary tendencies, misogyny and a fascination for militarisation.
-Even though the majority of the content available on TikTok appears harmless at first sight, “
+In their almost four-metre high video sculpture and the accompanying photographic series Jakob Ganslmeier and Ana Zibelnik examine this glorification of the sculpted male physique as well as its fascist undertones.
+The projekt illustrates how the radical pursuit of physical perfection goes hand in hand with reactionary tendencies, misogyny and a fascination for militarisation.
+Even though much of the content available on TikTok appears harmless at first glance, “

 Concept & video: Jakob Ganslmeier & Ana Zibelnik